Seth Putnam: Angry Hate

-The idea of the band came up when Putnam and Larry Lifeless (Kilslug vocalist) were drunk one night watching Jerry Springer and Larry said "That guy looks like he should be in an old punk band called Angry Hate or something".
-The first recording was in January 1999 of Larry hammering a fence against some lady's garage which was put on at the end of the song, "M.P." on the first release.
+The idea of the band came up when Putnam and Larry Lifeless (vocalist of the band Kilslug) were drunk one night watching Jerry Springer and Larry said "That guy looks like he should be in an old punk band called Angry Hate or something".
+The first recording was in January 1999 of Larry "hammering a fence against some lady's garage" which was put at the end of the song "M.P." on their first release.
 That summer, they recorded four songs, all of which were old Sickness songs.
 "Blinking Blue Lights" was actually recorded by Kilslug, but never released.
 The other songs originally by the Sickness were never released.
-They made another EP called Bad Mood that had a certain number of copies pressed but were never officially released.
-Putnam and Lee Suniga (owner of Menace to Sobriety Records) sold them on eBay.
+They recorded another EP called Bad Mood that had a number of copies pressed, but was never officially released—Putnam and Lee Suniga (owner of Menace to Sobriety Records) sold the copies on eBay.
 Angry Hate performed two live shows in March and April 2002.
-In 2004 they recorded a song called "Satan Wins" with Paulie Kraynak on bass but it hasn't been released.
+In 2004 they recorded a song called "Satan Wins" with Paulie Kraynak on bass but this has also never been released.

-Satan's Warriors

-Satan's Warriors started in February 1986 after Putnam and his friends made up a fake death metal fanzine with fake band names as a joke.
-Putnam eventually admitted to doing it in April of that year.
-There was an opening for a band to play live over the radio, so Putnam got a lineup together and made a four-song demo with him on drums and vocals, and his cousin Drew on guitar.
-Their final show was in July 1988.
-They were supposed to get back together in 2003 and re-record some songs written between 1986 and 1988.
-The lineup was supposed to be with Putnam on guitar and vocals, Paulie Kraynak on second guitar, and John Gillis on drums.